UnlockedLabs/intro-to-web-dev-curriculum/README.md

 }
  -->

+ * Assignment 6 React error:
+    * I (Brandon) worked through the assignment.
+Here's the problem: The app passes all the test when I run `npm test` and and renders in the browser, but the app doesn't function properly.
+I have the React Dev Tools for Firefox (these and the React VS Code extensions would be nice to have in the finished image btw) and its giving me an error.
+Its totally possible I made a mistake, but the fact that it passed all the tests makes me think I'm good on what I was asked to do.
+I'm punting to you guys on this.
+Here's the error:

+    Warning: Cannot update a component (`App`) while rendering a different component (`Buttons`).
+To locate the bad setState() call inside `Buttons` follow the stack trace as described in https://reactjs.org/link/setstate-in-render

 __handlers.education.launchcode.org__ We might be able to use the current apache server to accomplish what the Flask app is doing.
 Please see http://education.launchcode.org/request-parrot.php in the current image as an example.